Perim

-The island, as a dependency of Aden, was a part of the British Empire between 1857 and 1967.
+The island, as a dependency of Aden colony, was a part of the British Empire between 1857 and 1967.

-Name
+Etymology

 In ancient time, it was called "the island of Diodorus" (Διοδώρου νῆσος, Diodori insula).
 It is mentioned by Pliny the Elder, by the author of the Periplus of the Erythraean Sea and in Ptolemy's Geography.

-Perim possibly derives from the Arab term Barim (chain) associated with the history of the Straits and one of its Arab names, the other Arab name being Mayyun.
-The Portuguese called it Majun or Meho (from Mayyun), although Albuquerque had solemnly named the island Vera Cruz in 1513.
+Perim possibly derives from the Arab general term Barim (chain) associated with the history of the Straits and one of its Arab names, the other Arab name being Mayyun.
+The Portuguese called it Majun or Meho (derived from Mayun), although Albuquerque had solemnly named the island Vera Cruz in 1513.
 On many British and French maps of the 17th and 18th century the island is called Babelmandel, as the Straits are.
 Some early 19th century navigation guides still call it the island of Bab-el-Mandeb although they may mention that it is also called Perim.
 By the time the British permanently occupied the island in 1857, the name Perim had come into general usage.